charlesliudev/EduMaster/README.md

 When a student pays his/her fees, or a teacher receives a salary, the transaction can be recorded in the application against the outstanding amounts.
 Users also have the option to view the school's entire transaction history with a particular student or teacher.

-**Why?**

-This project capitalizes on my love for business administration!
-As a Business & Computer Science student at UBC, I wanted to incorporate the other half of my studies at Sauder into this project.
-Although accounting is one of the most popular specializations in business, it is also indisputably one of the most tedious and repetitive.
-Accountants and other financial managers often have very tedious expense management tasks that involve monitoring daily company transactions.
-Any software that can make their tasks easier are high in demand, so I wanted to start with an application that is simple but in the field of financial management.

-## User Stories

-- As a user, I want to be able to add new students, teachers, and courses to the School
-- As a user, I want to be able to remove students, teachers, and courses from the School
-- As a user, I want to be able to enroll a student into a new course
-- As a user, I want to be able to assign a teacher to teach a course
-- As a user, I want to be able to increase the outstanding tuition fees due for the student
-- As a user, I want to be able to increase the outstanding salaries due to teachers
-- As a user, I want to be able to pay off the outstanding salaries to teachers
-- As a user, I want to be able to write off the outstanding tuition from students when paid
-- As a user, I want to be able to select a student and view their profile and tuition history
-- As a user, I want to be able to select a teacher and view their profile and salary history
-- As a user, I want to be able to see a financial overview of the School
-- As a user, I want to be able to save the current state of the School
-- As a user, I want to be able to reload the previous state of the School when I open the application again

-## Instructions for Grader
-- You can generate the first required event by adding Students to the School: Students -> First Name -> Last Name -> Add Student.
-The new student will then be displayed into the "Enrolled-Students" table.
-- You can generate the second required event by adding Teachers to the School: Teachers -> First Name -> Last Name -> Add Teacher.
-The new teacher will then be displayed into the "Teachers" table.
-- You can trigger the audio component of this application by clicking on any button!
-- You can automatically load the previous state of the application simply by opening it.
-- You can automatically save the state of the application by closing it.

-## Phase 4: Task 2
-I have included a new type hierachy in my code.
-The new superclass is the abstract class SchoolMember, representing all individuals who are members of the school.
-The two subclasses of SchoolMember are Student and Teacher, who each have their own unique implementations of the abstract methods 'assignCourse' and 'payOutstandingTransaction'.
-This new SchoolMember class abstracts away the many similarities between a Student and a Teacher in a school, including having first and last names, unique IDs, courses enrolled in or taught, and having outstanding transactions due with the school.

-## Phase 4: Task 3
-Each menu (Home, Overview, Students, Teachers, Courses) in the EduMaster application has an upperPanel that acts as a header with a title.
-They each have the method makeUpperPanel() which builds that upper panel of the menu frame.
-This method has more than one responsibility and is non-cohesive because it needs to design the panel itself (background colors, preferred size, layout manager, etc.) and also needs to design the title that goes into the panel (font, size, color, icon).
-To improve the design of this method, I have abstracted out the making of the title into a makeTitle() method on each menu page.
-Now in makeUpperPanel(), rather than having 6 lines of code to add the title, it simply calls makeTitle() once and the full title with its design components is added.

-There are many JTables used in this application and each JTable is built with a single method, makeTable().
-This method is non-cohesive, because it has the responsibility firstly of designing the data objects (transforming data from e.g. ArrayLists into Object[][] which JTable requires as input), and then using the data objects to build a table.
-The design of the data objects in each method is up to 10 lines long.
-To follow good design principles, I have abstracted out the design of the data objects into a different method, makeData() which will return the data object to makeTable().
-The makeTable() method can then simply call makeData() in one line to get the data and use it to make the table, rather than calling 10 lines to make the data object.